oroinc/documentation/user/storefront/account/cim/index.rst

    * **Name** --- Provide the name for the bank account.
    * **Bank Account** --- Provide bank account details, such as the routing number, the account number, the bank name.
    * **Address** --- Provide address details (organization, phone and fax fields are optional).
-   * **Set as Default** --- Select the check box to mark the current bank account as default.
+   * **Set as Default** --- Select the checkbox to mark the current bank account as default.
 The default bank account is displayed on the top of the payment method dropdown list during checkout.

 3. Click **Save**.